jean-ferrer/IBM-airflow-kafka/README.md

 1. Create the staging directory: `sudo mkdir -p /home/project/airflow/dags/python_etl/staging`
 2. Set permissions: `sudo chmod -R 777 /home/project/airflow/dags/python_etl`
-3. Copy the DAG file to your Airflow DAGs folder.
+3. Copy the DAG file to your Airflow DAGs folder and enable it in the Airflow UI.
 The pipeline will handle data download automatically.

 -----